 Retirement planning is the process of determining retirement income goals and the actions and decisions necessary to achieve those goals.
 Retirement planning includes identifying sources of income, estimating expenses, implementing a savings program and managing assets.
 Future cash flows are estimated to determine if the retirement income goal will be achieved.
-Source from http://investopedia.com.
+Source: http://investopedia.com.

 History of Retirement

 In the 18th century, the average life expectancy of people was about 26 to 40 years of age.
 So only a small percentage of them will reach more than 40 years of age, and will need physical impairments.
 Some European governments back then wanted to help these people in monetary means till the end of their life.

 Have you heard of the word “Pension” before?
 It was used back in the Roman empire to provide pension to those who served in the military.
 Then the American government used it for their soldiers since their civil war.

 The word “Planning” came into play in insurance companies, when most countries/companies are forgoing retirement/pension for their solider or company staff.
 As it was not sustainable to continue because human life expectancy have improved to 72, and medical fields have helped decrease the death rate and improve in prevention.

 Fun Fact: Did you know that Singapore ranks no. 3 for the highest life expectancy according to WHO?
 Read more here.

 What Is The Retirement Age In Singapore?

-In accordance with the Retirement and Re-employment Act (RRA), the minimum retirement age is 62 years.
+In accordance with the Retirement and Re-employment Act (RRA) by the SSO, the minimum retirement age is 62 years.
 Your company cannot ask you to retire before that age.